vtereshkov/umka-lang/README.md

     printf("Sum of all squares less than %d = %s\n", max, repr(result))
 }
 ```
+## Umka vs Go
+### Purpose
+While Go is a compiled systems programming language with a complex runtime library and big output binaries, Umka is a scripting language with a lightweight interpreter that can be easily embedded into any application as a shared library.

+### Syntax
+Umka is very similar to Go syntactically.
+However, in some aspects it's different.
+It has shorter keywords: `fn` for `func` and `str` for `string`.
+For better readability, it requires a `:` between variable names and type in declarations.
+It doesn't follow the [unfortunate C tradition](https://blog.golang.org/declaration-syntax) of pointer dereferencing.
+Instead of `*p`, it uses the Pascal syntax `p^`.
+As the `*` character is no longer used for pointers, it becomes the export mark, like in Oberon, so that a programmer can freely use upper/lower case letters in identifier names according to his/her own style.
+Type assertions don't have any special syntax; they look like pointer type casts.

+### Semantics
+Umka allows implicit type casts and supports default parameters in function declarations.
+It doesn't have slices.
+Instead, it supports dynamic arrays, which are declared like Go's slices and initialized by calling `make()`.
+Method receivers must be pointers.
+The multithreading model in Umka is inspired by Lua and Wren rather than Go.
+It offers extremely lightweight threads called fibers instead of goroutines and channels.
+The garbage collection mechanism is based on reference counting, so Umka needs to support `weak` pointers.
+Maps, closures and Unicode support are under development.

 ## Language Grammar
 ```
 program             = module.